-Highlights in recent seasons include Prince Yamadori Madam Butterfly, Jim Porgy and Bess for English National Opera and the Dutch National Opera; Aeneas Dido for English National Opera / Unicorn Theatre; Various roles in Shostakovich’s The Nose for The Royal Opera; Aswini Twin 2 Sukanya for The Royal Opera / London Philharmonic Orchestra; and Beethoven Symphony No. 9 with the Minnesota Orchestra.
+Highlights in recent seasons include Prince Yamadori Madam Butterfly and Aeneas Dido for English National Opera; Jim Porgy and Bess for English National Opera, Dutch National Opera and Theater an der Wien; various roles in Shostakovich’s The Nose for The Royal Opera; Aswini Twin Sukanya for The Royal Opera / London Philharmonic Orchestra; and Beethoven Symphony No. 9 with the Minnesota Orchestra.

 Among his accolades Njabulo is the winner of the 2010 Kathleen Ferrier Award, 2012 Singers Section Final of the Royal Overseas League Competition, the 2012 Lorna Viol Memorial Prize, the Royal Overseas League Trophy for the most outstanding musician from overseas and Standard Bank Young Artist Award for 2014.